summatusmentis/site/content/about.md

 After these experiences, my interests broadened to technology that has a more direct impact societally.

+My research interests encompass organizational structures and motivations that support strong participation within sociotechnical systems.
+In particular, I'm interested in these towards supporting social change and civic engagement through mobile technologies.
+I\'m interested in using mobile technologies and systems  to more deeply understand the organizational and social structures and their roles in participation within these communities and systems.

-My research interests encompass mobile computing, and the role that mobile devices can play in affecting social change.
-I currently work on CitizenSense, a smartphone and web platform for crowdsourcing real-world data gathering, for use by non-profits, advocacy groups, and local municipalities.
+I currently work on FolkSource, a smartphone and web platform for crowdsourcing real-world data gathering, for use by non-profits, advocacy groups, and local municipalities.